mnieber/gen/docs/developers-manual.rst

         item.used_by_api = True
         # Return an additional relation that will be matched against the current set of rules
         return [
-            create_forward(graphql_api, has, f"post-{item.item_name}:mutation"),   # [7]
+            create_forward(graphql_api, has, f"post-{item.item_name}:mutation"),   # [7,8]
-            create_forward(graphql_api, uses, f":item", obj_res=item),   # [8-9]
+            create_forward(graphql_api, documents, item),   # [9]
         ]

 Notes
 -----

-1. As will be explained later, Moonleap uses a settings file to configure which Python packages and modules are used for processing the spec file.
+1. In this example, we are showing a Python module that declares rules.
+This Python module is part of a so-called "Moonleap Python package".
+As will be explained later, you can indicate in the settings file which moonleap packages must be used to process the spec file.
 2. A new resource class is declared here.
-3. The create decorator indicates a create rule.
-The create rule receives the term and the block that describes the term, and returns the resource object.
+3. The create decorator indicates a creation rule.
+The creation rule receives the term and the block that describes the term, and returns the resource object.
 4. By convention, terms use kebab case, which is converted here into camel case.
-5. This create rule is a more specific match for the `project:item` term.
-It will be called instead of the more general create rule right above it.
+5. This creation rule is a more specific match for the `project:item` term.
+It will be called instead of the more general creation rule right above it.
 6. A relation rule will be called by Moonleap for any relation in the spec file that matches the rule.
-7. A relation rule may return a Forward object (or list thereof) that contains additional relations.
-   If needed, new resources will be created for this new relation.
+7. A relation rule may return a new list of relations that are processed in the same way as the relations from the spec file.
+If needed, new resources (mentioned in these relations) will be created.
-8. When returning a new relation, you may use the `obj_res` field to specify the object in that relation (without this argument, Moonleap will find or create the object based on the ":item" term)
+8. The create_forward helper function will accept arguments that are either a term or a resource.
+In the latter case, it converts the resource into a term (Moonleap knows which term was used to create the resource).
-9. Note that the graphql_api resource is twice related to the item resource, using the "posts" and the "has" verbs.
+9. Note that a resource may be twice related to another resource (using different verbs, in this case "posts" and "documents").
+The _term helper function returns the term associated with the resource.

 Case 3: terms in a spec file are described by blocks